velask9/javascript-react-1/Assignments.md

 ```

 The `Tweet` child component is consumed by the `Tweets` parent component in the following manner:

+Note: message and color are props of the `Tweet` component.

 ```
 <div className="Tweets">
     <div>Tweet Storm</div>